ShibabOfficial/example-bot_discord.js/README.md

 Paste token and bot id in .env file for it to work

+ ~ INSTRUCTIONS

+create folder and pase all files from this repository and open command prompt in this directory and type: npm init

-you need to install:
+then you need to install:
  - discord.js
  - ms

+ npm install discord.js
- (npm install discord.js | npm install ms)
+ npm install ms

+ paste token and bot id in .env file for it to work